X

 Pink and Purple Sapphires

-Pink sapphires can vary from light red to light purple.
-Purple sapphires show off shades from dark red to violet.
-Both are highly desired for their stunning colors.
+Pink sapphires range from light red to light purple.
+Purple ones display tones from dark red to violet.
+Both command attention with their vivid colors.
+For more on this captivating hue, check out Pink Sapphire.

 Yellow to Orange Sapphires